channy412/super-duper-chainsaw/README.md

 ## Static Analysis

-Several simple static analyzers.
+Several special purpose static analyzers.(SNU 4190.664 Static Program Analysis)

-## Kernel Thread and Priority Donation
+## Concurrent Kernel Thread and Priority Donation

-An implmention of kernel thread, preemptive scheduler, and priority donation.
+An implmention of concurrent kernel thread, preemptive scheduler, and priority donation.
 This is based on XV6 and Operating System course.